 The prerequisite to buying ads on Google is to have a Google Ads account.
 We’ll cover how to actually set this up in a separate post/video.
 Today, we will present an overview.

 Advertising looks very different nowadays.
-It’s not the quarter page ad in the Yellow Pages anymore… Rather, the advertiser is paying for search terms, in order to match their terms with a client’s search.
-When the two match, the advertiser appears in the client’s search results.
+It’s not the quarter-page ad in the Yellow Pages anymore… Rather, the advertiser is paying for search terms, in order to match their terms with a client’s search.
+When the two matches, the advertiser appears in the client’s search results.

-Google Search Ads are a great way to place yourself as the number in one of the top 3 results.
+Google Ads are a great way to place yourself as the number one spot, or the number two or three spot if you buy a top three ad.
 Your options are limitless if you use multiple keywords to target multiple searches.
 In addition, location can be targeted, such as by specific zip codes, cities, states, and countries.
 An advertiser will buy keywords, target them to a location, and then add a text-based ad.
-Your ad will show up when people search your keywords or terms.
+Your ad will show up when people search for your keywords or terms.

 Google Ads offers two platforms, AdWords Express, and the regular Google AdWords.
 AdWords Express is great if you need to throw some quick ads together.
 AdWords Express is great for the average business owner, and even for an agency to write ads on behalf of the business owner, Google AdWords Express will get the job done.
 However, consider using the traditional Google AdWords platform if you need depth and specifics in your keywords, if you need a lot of granularity, or you are currently running multiple campaigns at one time.

 Google Ads are “Pay Per Click” ads because you pay every time somebody clicks on your ad (not every time someone sees your ad).
 You set a monthly limit, and then you pay each time someone clicks through.

 There’s your typical workflow, and it can be a really quick process.
 I hope this post has been informative.
 Be watching our blog for upcoming in-depth posts that will dig deeper into the different elements of establishing Google Ads.